spynejs/spyne-polyfill/README.md

 # Spyne Polyfill for IE 11
-This polyfilll is currently outdated, and will not support the latest version of spyne.
+This polyfill adds core-js, whatwg-fetch and a jserz node.remove